 COBRA doesn't apply to everyone

-- COBRA applies only to employers who had 20 or more workers in the previous year.
+- COBRA applies only to employers with 20 or more workers in the previous year.

 Coverage can be expensive

-- Employees who select COBRA must pay the entire premium including the portion previously paid by their employer, plus a 2% administrative fee.
+- Employees who select COBRA must pay the entire premium including the part previously paid by their employer, plus a 2% administrative fee.

 Where to go for more help